ruairidhflint/rory.codes/src/writing/experiment-2-no-sugar.md

 For the uninitiated, I am taking on a series of 21-day experiments.
 A brief introduction can be found [here](/experiment-1-no-complaining).

 We all know what is going to happen, right?
 Sugar, in the modern sense, is probably bad.
 Very bad.
 It's in everything and we can't stop eating it.
-Here in the UK, we are eating three times the recommended amount of sugar{% cite "https://www.theguardian.com/society/2015/oct/23/sugar-britains-obesity-crisis-key-questions-answered" %} and that is taking into account what appears to be a fairly liberal definition of what a "normal" amount is.
+Here in the UK, we are eating three times the recommended amount of sugar[^1] and that is taking into account what appears to be a fairly liberal definition of what a "normal" amount is.

 I have a sugar problem.
 A serious one.
 Every meal ends with sweets, biscuits, or chocolate - often a combination.
 The afternoon and evening are punctuated by more sweet snacking and most meals include the addition of some sugary sauce.